jnana-sri-harshini/customer-churn-analysis-sql-microsoftexcel/readme.md

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- CSV file located in /data/ folder.
+- CSV file located above as Churn_Modelling.csv.
 - Summary table created from ingested data and used for analysis.

 ---